TheTechRobo/goodiecommand/README.md

+ **THIS IS NOT RECOMMENDED!!!
+IT MAY OVERWRITE SYSTEM FILES AND ON TOP OF THAT IT'S OUTDATED AND NOT TESTED ENOUGH** (plus it makes you not know the real actual commands)

 # goodiecommand
  Making commands simpler for novices

+ **THIS IS NOT RECOMMENDED!!!
+IT MAY OVERWRITE SYSTEM FILES AND ON TOP OF THAT IT'S OUTDATED AND NOT TESTED ENOUGH**

 # Installing goodiecommand
 All you do is run `chmod +x install.sh` and then `sudo bash install.sh` in the terminal and it should install.